SummaryRead the full fact sheet

 - Stage 1 – the bladder protrudes a little way into the vagina

-- Stage 2 – the bladder protrudes so far into the vagina that it is close to the vaginal opening
+- Stage 2 – the bladder protrudes so far into the vagina that it’s close to the vaginal opening

-Many gynaecologists now use the POP-Q system, which measures in centimetres where the prolapse is in relation to the vaginal entrance.
+Many gynaecologists now use the Pelvic Organ Prolapse Quantification (POP-Q) system, which measures in centimetres where the prolapse is in relation to the vaginal entrance to ascertain the ‘stage’ of prolapse.

 Treatment for bladder prolapse